Mariners’ use of ‘opener’ strategy in bullpen game backfires immediately in road loss to Rockies

 In terms of generating anger, outrage and disgust, those two oft-used baseball strategies seem to unite an often-divided Mariners fan base that usually only agrees the organization has continued to fail them.

-On a hope-you-remembered-deodorant Wednesday afternoon at Coors Field, the Mariners ended their post-All-Star break road trip in disappointing fashion, employing some form of those two strategies to less-than-desired albeit somewhat expected results in a 6-3 loss to the Rockies.
+On a hope-you-remembered-deodorant Wednesday afternoon at Coors Field, the Mariners ended their post-All-Star break road trip in disappointing fashion, employing some form of those two strategies in a 6-3 loss to the Rockies.

-It was a somewhat disappointing finish to the five-game road trip where Seattle, now 51-45 on the season, finished 3-2 instead of 4-1.
+It capped the five-game road trip where Seattle, now 51-45 on the season, finished 3-2 instead of 4-1.

 With season-ending injuries and subsequent surgeries to lefties James Paxton (Tommy John) and Nick Margevicius (Thoracic outlet syndrome) and right-hander Ljay Newsome (Tommy John) plus lefty Justus Sheffield (forearm/oblique strains) and right-hander Justin Dunn (shoulder strain) not close to returning, the Mariners have an open spot in their now five-man rotation that once was a six-man unit.

 General manager Jerry Dipoto, a man of many transactions, has been trying to find some sort of replacement in the interim but has yet to finalize a deal for even a veteran mired on a team’s Class AAA roster.

 The dearth of starting pitching depth around baseball is palpable.
 Teams are afraid to end up in Seattle’s position.
 The asking prices for what would normally “cash consideration” or “player to be named later” returns are high.